monoteba/unity-visual-scripting/basics/03-opening-a-door/03-opening-a-door.md

 ![Demo](./demo.gif)

 In this example, we will send a **Custom Event** from the button to the door, which switches the door between being open and closed.
+An event is some occurrence in the system that other parts of the system can respond to.
+A real-world analogy would be you taking your pasta off the stove (the response) when an alarm clock rings (the event).

 Create a new **Script Graph** for the door and create two **Graph** variables as well as one **Object** variable that we can adjust in the Inspector.